-You know, sometimes, you gotta give it up for crooks.
-I mean, they can adapt better and faster than many industries.
-Most of the time, these criminals prey on the elderly and there are times when I’m relieved my dad can’t see well enough to get on a computer because they would definitely drain his bank account and give his device multiple viruses a day.
-There’s no way he would be able to decline offers that claim he won a million dollars, or that a long lost family member left him their life savings or a hot date.
+You know, sometimes you’ve just got to give it up for crooks.
+I mean, they can adapt better and faster to changing technologies than many industries.
+Much of the time, these criminals prey on the elderly and when my father was alive, there were times I was relieved he couldn’t see well enough to get on a computer because they would definitely have drained his bank account and given his device multiple viruses a day.
+There’s no way he would have been able to decline offers that claim he’d won a million dollars or that a long lost family member had left him their life savings or a hot date.
 All I would hear is click, click, click and then him shouting “What did I do?
 How could they?!”
+RELATED: The ATM Scam Travelers Should Be Aware Of

 Well, this time, the bad guys aren’t just targeting seniors with their newest scam.
-Thanks to the pandemic, almost everything has become contactless and I’m sure you’ve seen the QR tables at restaurants or airline clubs so you don’t have to touch the dirty menus.
-Everyone is at risk but especially travelers.
+Thanks to the pandemic, almost everything has become contactless and I’m sure you’ve seen QR codes on tables at restaurants or inside airline clubs.
+They’re great because you don’t have to handle the dirty menus.
+However, this means that everyone is at risk but especially travelers.

 It turns out some QR codes can be an easy way for thieves to get your personal information.
 According to a public service announcement from the FBI: “The FBI is issuing this announcement to raise awareness of malicious Quick Response (QR) codes.
 Cybercriminals are tampering with QR codes to redirect victims to malicious sites that steal login and financial information.”